 Anna always enjoyed running, especially with her dad, so this treatment was particularly difficult.
 She even stopped wanting to run with her dad.

 After Anna’s curve started to approach 60° and she needed surgery, Anna’s parents started to research their options.
 Orthopedic surgeon Dr. Michael Schmitz of Children’s Healthcare of Atlanta talked to them about the MAGEC® system.
-The innovative system uses magnetic technology with adjustable growing rods and an External Remote Controller to help eliminate the need for repetitive surgeries, and simplifies the care and journey of an EOS patient.
+The innovative system uses magnetic technology with adjustable growing rods and an External Remote Controller to help avoid the need for planned lengthening surgeries, and simplifies the care and journey of an EOS patient.

 Anna told the reporter that normally doctors would have to perform surgery on her every six months.
 She explained the relief on getting her rods lengthened externally with MAGEC and not having to be nervous anymore.